pawanlucky1810/real-time-edge-detection/README.md

 ### 3 Render Output with OpenGL ES
 - Render the processed image using OpenGL ES 2.0 (as a texture).
 - Smooth frame rate is maintained.

+### 4 Toggle between Raw Feed and Edge detected output
+Implemented the toggle button option to switch between raw feed and processed image feed.

+### 5 Added FPS counter
+Added a frame processing `TextView` to display the FPS both with raw feed and processed feed.